 AKTI thanks the industry knife publications for their support by supplying complimentary advertisements and printing AKTI news.

-- Steel Guide - properties of stainless and non-stainless steel provided by A. G. Russell on his website.
+- Stainless Steel Guide Chart – properties of stainless and non-stainless steel provided by A. G. Russell Knives

 - Contending With Counterfeits – AKTI and the knife industry take on the problem of inferior products made and sold illegally.